OpenBuildings/jamaker/guide/jamaker/getting-started.md

 	'admin' => FALSE,
 ));

-// This will use the User class (Model_Admin would have been guessed) Jamaker::factory('admin', array('class' => 'Model_User'), array(
+// This will use the User class (Model_Admin would be guessed) Jamaker::factory('admin', array('class' => 'Model_User'), array(
 	'first_name' => 'Admin',
 	'last_name' => 'User',